Efficiency in kitchen design maximizes room… & savings

 floor-plan

-After following these suggestions and working everything out as efficiently as the steps intend, you should expect to see the final bid fall within your established budget.
+After following these suggestions and working everything out as efficiently as the steps intend, you should expect the final bid to fall within your established budget.
 That’s what we call an initial success – a good sign!